Death of Jeannette DePalma

-The case, currently unsolved, has become a matter of significant controversy due in part to coverage in Weird NJ magazine and in the 2015 book Death on the Devil's Teeth.
+The case, currently unsolved, has become a matter of significant controversy due in part to coverage in Weird NJ magazine and in the 2015 book Death on the Devil's Teeth, which proposed several theories but no firm conclusions.
+In an updated story from September 2024, Weird NJ magazine stated they were "confident that there was no 'occult activity' involved in her death", after reviewing the crime scene photographs.